This post may contain affiliate links. Read our disclosure here.

 The Ruffner Mountain Nature Preserve is just a few minutes from downtown with trails, geocaching, overlooks and more!
 Be sure to print the trail map to plan your visit.
 There is a suggested donation of $2.

 9. Mountain Brook

 Mountain Brook is one of America’s most wealthy communities.
 The hilly area has large wooden estates in pristine condition.
 There are shopping and entertainment villages that offer upscale shopping and dining.
-To keep it free, you’ll just walk to walk around or drive though this beautiful area.
+To keep it free, you’ll just want to walk around or drive though this beautiful area.

 10. Gardendale Splash Pad